 The Wanda Diamond League is athletics' premier one-day series.
 The competition encompasses 15 of the sport's most prestigious one-day meetings, with men and women competing in 16 of its primary disciplines.
 Athletes compete for points at 14 series meetings from May to September, with the most successful in each discipline qualifying for the Wanda Diamond League Final in Eugene (September 16th-17th).

-Each of the disciplines is staged six or four times before the Final.
-At each of the 12 qualification meetings, Athletes are being awarded 8, 7, 6, 5, 4, 3, 2 or 1 points for ranking 1st to 8th respectively.
-The top 8 or 12 Athletes (depending on the discipline) will be awarded a start at the Final.
-In case of a tie, the best legal performance of the qualification phase wins.
+At each of the 14 series meetings, athletes are awarded 8, 7, 6, 5, 4, 3, 2 or 1 points for ranking 1st to 8th respectively.
+The top six in the field events, top eight for 100m-800m and the top ten for 1500m and long distance events will qualify for the Final.
+In case of a tie, the athlete with the best legal performance of the season is ranked higher.

 |Place||Prize Money (USD)||Place||Prize Money (USD)|